rmsk2/pgz2flash/README.md

 of the original PGZ must not be in the area of $A000-$BFFF.
 The last operation performed by the loader is a `JMP` to the start address of the PGZ and if the loader would map itself out of this RAM block it would pull the rug from under its own feet before being able to execute the `JMP`instruction.

+Another thing to remember is that if your program depends on files which have to be read from a drive for initialization purposes then these files will not become part of the flash image.
+I expect such programs to work just fine as a KUP but they still need their files stored on disk in order to run.
+I have tested the following programs which I could successfully transform into a fully working KUP:

+- Kooyan (October 2024 game jam)
+- My own 2048 game
+- Trick or treat (October 2024 game jam)
+- The LLVM-MOS helicopter demo (compiled by myself a while ago)
+- fnxsnake (October 2024 game jam)
+- My own snake game (October 2024 game jam)
+- BachHero (October 2024 game jam)

-I have tested quite a few PGZ files with this program and encountered one case (`spooky.pgz` of the October 2024 game jam) where the resulting KUP would not run correctly.
+I encountered one case (`spooky.pgz` of the October 2024 game jam) where the resulting KUP would not run correctly.
 At the moment I assume that this has nothing to do with the transformation process but is caused by missing initializations (for instance done by SuperBASIC or `pexec`) on which the software unknowingly depends but which are not happening when being started as a KUP via the `loader`.

+For one october 2024 Game Jam contestant `warlock.pgz` the transformation failed as it generated too many copy operations.
+The cause for this are the file size of over 300K and the number of segments.
+As the limit on copy operations is pretty arbitrary this could be made to work in the future.

 # Building the program